-As in prior years, there is a big gap between when active workers expect to retire and retirees say they actually did: Workers continue to report an expected median retirement age of 65, while retirees report they retired at a median age of 62 (Figure 1).
+As in prior years, there is a big gap between when active workers expect to retire and when retirees say they actually did: Workers continue to report an expected median retirement age of 65, while retirees report they retired at a median age of 62 (Figure 1).

 Workers are notably more likely to say they expect to retire at ages 70 or older.
-Over 1 in 4 (29 percent) workers expect to retire at 70 or beyond or not at all, while only 7 percent of retirees report this was the case.
-Just 13 percent of workers say they plan to retire before age 60, compared with 30 percent of retirees who report they retired that early.
-Twenty-two percent of workers say they plan to retire between the ages of 60 and 64, although 38 percent of retirees say they retired in that age range.
+One in three (33 percent) workers expect to retire at 70 or beyond or not at all, while only 6 percent of retirees report this was the case.
+Just 11 percent of workers say they plan to retire before age 60, compared with 33 percent of retirees who report they retired that early.
+Twenty percent of workers say they plan to retire between the ages of 60 and 64, although 35 percent of retirees say they retired in that age range.
 This difference between workers' expected retirement age and retirees' actual age of retirement suggests that a considerable gap exists between workers' expectations and retirees' experiences.

-The Retirement Confidence Survey (RCS) has consistently found that a large percentage of retirees leave the work force earlier than planned (47 percent) (Figure 2).
-In the 2022 RCS, many who say they retired earlier than planned did so because of a hardship, such as a health problem or disability, not related to COVID-19 (32 percent).
-Another 23 percent say that they retired due to changes at their company, but a larger share say they could afford to retire earlier (38 percent).1 This tendency to retire earlier than planned may explain the considerable gap that exists between workers' expectations and retirees' experiences.
+The RCS has consistently found that a large percentage of retirees leave the work force earlier than planned (46 percent) (Figure 2).
+In the 2023 RCS, many who say they retired earlier than planned did so because of a hardship, such as a health problem or disability (35 percent).
+Another 31 percent say that they retired due to changes at their company, but a larger share say they could afford to retire earlier (35 percent).
+This tendency to retire earlier than planned may explain the considerable gap that exists between workers' expectations and retirees' experiences.

 As one might expect, workers who are not confident about their financial security in retirement plan to retire later, on average, than those who express confidence.
-For example, 56 percent of workers who are not confident in their retirement financial prospects say they either will not retire or do not know when they will retire, compared with 21 percent who are very confident.
+For example, 51 percent of workers who are not confident in their retirement financial prospects say they either will not retire or do not know when they will retire, compared with 26 percent who are very confident.